Editor's note: The text of this article has been updated 7/25/24 to reflect new information.

 Building trades unions, which had lined up in support of Biden, praised the president’s past record and several construction unions formally endorsed or issued strong statements backing Harris for president.

-North America’s Building Trades Unions also announced its support for Harris, saying, “There is only one person who has been shoulder to shoulder with Joe Biden.”
+North America’s Building Trades Unions (NABTU) also announced its support for Harris, saying, “There is only one person who has been shoulder to shoulder with Joe Biden.”